Identity & Sync Groups

 not what’s reachable.

-Three rules make agent access safe, and they fall out of the model above rather
+Three rules make agent access safe, and they fall out of the model above rather than needing a separate agent permission system:

-- Inherit the user, and no more — the OAuth on-behalf-of model: the agent’s reach is tied to the consenting user, never the org.
+- Inherit the user, and no more: the OAuth on-behalf-of model: the agent’s reach is tied to the consenting user, never the org.

-- Dual-principal attribution — record both the executing agent and the triggering human.
+- Dual-principal attribution: record both the executing agent and the triggering human.

-claim loop is, to the scoping layer, that same participant — scoped to the row
+that same participant — scoped to the row it claimed.

 Narrowing to specific entities